 The National Association for Home Care and Hospice’s Home Care University is an online resource where you can find videos, educational activities, and other teaching tools.
 Your local vocational or nursing school might also provide HHA licensing.
 And depending on where you live, you could find programs through the Red Cross.

 Certified Nursing Assistant (CNA) Training

 CNA courses can teach you how to provide crucial aid-related care while supporting an older adult.
-If you want to jumpstart your career, CNA certification can get you ready for a position in a range of health care settings, including care homes, hospice and palliative care, rehabilitation centers, and much more.
+If you want to jumpstart your career, CNA certification can prepare you for various healthcare settings, including:

 The American Red Cross offers a course called Nurse Assistant Training, where you can learn how to administer basic care and help sick patients.
 This program is excellent if you live in a state that doesn’t require you to become a CNA.